Cheeses Currently Available

 About our Cheeses

-be aged for a minimum of 60 days.
-They are aged
+aged for a minimum of 60 days.
+They are aged in our

-in our ripening cave where they develop a natural
+ripening cave where they develop a natural rind and

-cheeses develop natural molds on the rind, which
+develop natural molds on the rind, which aid in the

-aid in the aging process and give each wheel of
+aging process and give each wheel of cheese its own

-cheese its own visual aesthetic.
-Much care is taken
+visual aesthetic.
+Much care is taken in the aging

-in the aging process.
-A well made cheese can be
+process.
+A well made cheese can be ruined by poor

-ruined by poor aging techniques, and we take great
+aging techniques, and we take great pride in nurturing

 Our Dairy Farmers